andrewbayles/code-rocks/readme.md

 Code Rocks is a simple, Blackjack-style game in which the player tries to match their score to a target score without going over.
 This is done by clicking one of four randomly displayed gems each game -- each gem type worth a different, random value -- until the target score is hit.

+This app is deployed on GitHub at https://andrewbayles.github.io/code-rocks/

 ### A Few Things To Remember:

 * Since the same type of gem can appear more than once in each game, each gem **type** is worth a certain value -- not each individual gem.